Han Taiwanese: Religion

 The most popular religions of Han Taiwanese are Taoism and Buddhism.
 With 11,796 temples (78.4% Taoist; 19.6% Buddhist), Taiwan is the country with the highest density of temples in the world.

 Surnames

 Han surnames in Taiwan

 In traditional Han society, children inherit the surname of the father.
 Population analyses of Han Taiwanese based on the short tandem repeat sequences on the Y chromosome, which is specific to males, shows high haplotype diversity in most surname groups.
 Except for rare ones, the origins of Han surnames in Taiwan are pretty heterogeneous.

 Villages

 Confucian temples formed an important part of the life of early Han immigrants.
 Famous temples include Taiwan Confucian Temple and Taipei Confucius Temple.

 Written Records/Literature

 One of the earliest written records of Taiwanese Hakka is A Tragic Ballad about Hakka Sailing to Taiwan (渡台悲歌), a work written in the Raoping dialect about the life and struggle of Hakka immigrants to Taiwan under the Ching rule.

 Folk literature: Tales and Legends

-One of the best known Han folktales in Taiwan is the Grandaunt Tiger.
+One of the best known Han folktales in Taiwan is the Aunt Tiger.